VSCO Girls: The Rise and Fall of a Controversial Teenage Trend

 Not only did certain styles and accessories become part of the VSCO Girl trend, but name brands that VSCO Girls frequently wear also became adopted as the necessary “uniform” of the look.
 In a popular spoof video, YouTuber Mai Pham poked fun at the trend by listing off a VSCO Girl checklist.
 This included not only 90’s era styles but brands like Lululemon, Birkenstocks, Fjällräven backpacks and Mario Badescu.
 Pham’s list also included a mix of modern technology and vintage applications of it – she lists Air pods and an Apple Watch along with Polaroids.

 There’s also an environmentally conscious aspect to the VSCO Girl trend.
-Hydro flasks and reusable metal straws are also commonly associated with VSCO Girl culture — their way of showing the effort they’re making to help protect the planet.
+Hydro flasks and reusable metal straws are also commonly associated with VSCO Girl culture — VSCO girls live to show off how much they care about the planet and the effort they’re making to help protect the planet.

 Teenage trends typically come with slang and sayings that are only familiar if you’re in on the trend – and the VSCO Girl trend is no different.
 Popular phrases among VSCO Girls include “I oop’s,” derived from Jasmine Masters on RuPaul’s Drag Race, which playfully indicates shock or embarrassment.
 Sksksk, which originated on Twitter in 2009, is frequently used among VSCO Girls to show happiness and other intense emotions, typically written in social media posts rather than spoken aloud.